RWTH-HPC/sx-aurora-offloading/docs/install.md

 closely following the [Clang build instructions](https://Clang.llvm.org/get_started.html){target=_blank}.

-To build the project, first check out the [llvm-project]({{ link.llvm }}){target=_blank} repository and switch to the `aurora-offloading-prototype` branch before configuring the project with CMake.
+To build the project, first check out the [llvm-project]({{ link.llvm }}){target=_blank} repository and switch to the `aurora-offloading` branch before configuring the project with CMake.

 ### Configure with CMake
-After checking out the `aurora-offloading-prototype` branch, change the working directory to `llvm-project/llvm` and run CMake with, at least, the following CMake variables:
+After checking out the `aurora-offloading` branch, change the working directory to `llvm-project/llvm` and run CMake with, at least, the following CMake variables: